-How he managed to procure this “Blue Magic” might be a fabrication, but there’s no denying that it made Lucas a rich man.
+How Lucas managed to get his hands on “Blue Magic” might’ve been a fabrication, but there’s no denying that it made him a rich man.
 “I wanted to be rich,” he told Jacobson.
 “I wanted to be Donald Trump rich, and so help me God, I made it.”
-He claimed to make $1 million per day at one point, but that, too, was later discovered to be an exaggeration.
-Regardless of the truth of his take, Lucas didn’t get to enjoy the fruits of his labor for very long.
+He claimed to be making $1 million per day at one point, but that, too, was later discovered to be an exaggeration.

+So regardless of how much money he was actually making, Lucas didn’t get to enjoy the fruits of his labor for very long.
 After supposedly hobnobbing with some of New York’s wealthiest and most famous folks in the early 1970s, the famously fur-clad Lucas was arrested in 1975, thanks in part to Roberts’ efforts (and some Mafia snitching).

 “‘Five hundred and eighty-four thousand.
 What’s that?’
 Superfly boasted.
 ‘In Las Vegas I lost 500 Gs in half an hour playing baccarat with a green haired whore.’
 Later, Superfly would tell a television interviewer that the figure was actually $20 million.
 With time, the story has kept getting longer like Pinocchio’s nose.”

 Lucas likely would’ve been in prison for the rest of his life — if he didn’t become a government informant, enter the witness protection program, and ultimately help the DEA nab more than 100 drug-related convictions.
 One relatively minor setback aside — a seven-year sentence for an attempted drug deal in his post-informant life — he went on parole in 1991.